AlyssaRBrown/CS_EXCEL_PROJECT/README.md

 ## **Introduction**
+###This is a fictional project created to show my aptitude in data and business analysis.

-This project is to display the use of several excel tools in order to analyze the data and answer questions the project manager has in order to create a business case.
+is to display the use of several excel tools in order to analyze the data and answer questions the project manager has in order to create a business case.